 The responses were enough for Harvey to pitch a cross-discipline course to colleagues in the law and computer science schools.
 Unfortunately, the law professor left for another school and the computer science professor was tied up with another course that would conflict timing-wise.
 Instead of a three-part elective offered through the entire university, Harvey would have to teach the entire course and move it under the umbrella of Duke’s Fuqua School.

 “There was stuff in the news about Bitcoin this and Bitcoin that,” Harvey says of when he was initially considering the idea of a full-fledged course.
 “I talked to my colleagues and they were extremely skeptical.”
 Rightfully so.
-Bitcoin itself has only been around since 2009 and very much has a Wild West feel.
+Bitcoin itself has only been around since 2009 and very much has a Wild West feel if you read this Deribit review on Bestbitcoinbroker.net.
 It’s outright outlawed in some countries.
 Others, like the United States, have attempted to stay ahead of the financial technology (fintech) curve by clarifying tax treatments and regulations of Bitcoin and other digital currencies.

 A ONE-OF-A-KIND B-SCHOOL COURSE?